devnet0x/Starknet-Security-Challenges-Factory/README.md

     "tx_status": "ACCEPTED_ON_L2"
 }
 ```
-6) Add your .cairo file to src/assets
+6) Add your new .cairo file to src/assets
-7) Add your nft image file to src/assets/nft
+7) Add your new nft image file to src/assets/nft
-8) Add your nft json file to src/assets/nft
+8) Add your new nft json file to src/assets/nft
 9) Edit src/components/Challenge.jsx and add your challenge and descriptions.
 10) Edit src/layout/components/menu_config.js and add your challenge to the menu.
 11) Edit src/App.js and add challenge to page route.
 12) Edit config.py and add your challenge in CHALLENGE_CONTRACTS.
 13) Test your challenge in http://localhost:3000
-14) Edit global.jsx and restore testnet main proxy to:
+14) Edit global.jsx and restore testnet main address to:
 ```
 global.MAIN_CONTRACT_ADDRESS='0x0667b3f486c25a9afc38626706fb83eabf0f8a6c8a9b7393111f63e51a6dd5dd';
 ```